LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 Running Scripts
 ---------------

-There are two ways to run a file containing Lasso code from the command-line:
+There are two ways to run a file containing Lasso code from the command line:

 #.
 Pass the path of the file to the lasso9 executable::